Superior Court of California - County of Orange

 If you do not pay the judgment, the judgment creditor can garnish or "seize" your property.
 The judgment creditor can get an order that tells the Sheriff to take your personal property, like the money in your bank account or your car, to pay the judgment.
 You can try to work out a payment agreement with the judgment creditor.
 If you make an agreement, this can stop the seizure of your property (see above "Paying the Judgment Creditor").
 This may also avoid a court hearing.

-When the Sheriff takes your property, you will get a Notice of Levy (EJ-150)Open New Window.
+When the Sheriff takes your property, you will get a Notice of Levy (EJ-150).
 Read this form carefully.
 Some personal property may be exempt from seizure.
-If you think that all or some of the property is exempt from seizure, you have 10 days after the Notice of Levy was given to you (or 15 days from the date it was mailed) to file a form called Claim of Exemption (WG-160)Open New Window.
+If you think that all or some of the property is exempt from seizure, you have 10 days after the Notice of Levy was given to you (or 15 days from the date it was mailed) to file a form called Claim of Exemption (WG-160).
 If you check number 7 on the claim form, you must also attach a Financial Statement (EJ-

 165)